Quiz $ Millionaire: Broadcast history

 The show was broadcast every Thursday regularly from April 20, 2000 to March 29, 2007.
 From May 3, 2007 onward, the show was brought back for occasional specials, with the most recent one being broadcast January 2, 2013.

+The show will return as a New Year's special in 2026, with Kazunari Ninomiya as host.

 Super Millionaire

 Super Millionaire was a spin-off of Quiz $ Millionaire.
 The show was broadcast twice, with the first episode raising the grand prize to ¥20 million.
 The series also added four new rules: